Burns and scalds: what to do

 Scalds and burns first aid

-Treat the burn under cool running water for 20 minutes.
-If your child is upset or too cold, cool the burn for a few minutes at a time over the next three hours.
+Hold the burn under cool running water for 20 minutes.
+You can cool the burn for a few minutes at a time over the next 3 hours.
+But don’t delay getting medical help for severe burns.

 Cool the burn, not the child.
 Stop cooling the burn after 20 minutes.
 Keep your child warm because hypothermia can happen quickly in children.

-Cover the burn with a loose, light, non-sticky dressing like plastic wrap or a plastic zip lock bag.
+After cooling the burn, cover it with a loose, light, non-sticky dressing like plastic wrap or a clear plastic bag.
 Raise burned limbs to reduce swelling and pain.

 Medical attention for burns and scalds